frenchy64/overtone/docs/ugen-metadata.md

 Here we have three basic keys: `:name`, `:args` and `:doc`.
 The name `SinOsc` is the exact scsynth name in camelCase.
 This is the name we need to use within the synthdef.
 However, it's not necessarily very idiomatic clojure to use camelCase, so we convert it to the hyphenated `sin-osc`.
 The logic for this is in the fn `overtone-ugen-name`.

-The ugen spec metadata ens up in the var `UGEN-SPECS` which is polpulated by the fn `load-ugen-specs` which gathers the raw spec metadata found in the namespaces `overtone.sc.ugen.~@UGEN-NAMESPACES` and then passes these specs through the fn `derive-ugen-specs` which resolves the inheritence tree (which allows a given ugen to extend another thus inheriting its parent's information).
+The ugen spec metadata ends up in the var `UGEN-SPECS` which is populated by the fn `load-ugen-specs` which gathers the raw spec metadata found in the namespaces `overtone.sc.ugen.~@UGEN-NAMESPACES` and then passes these specs through the fn `derive-ugen-specs` which resolves the inheritence tree (which allows a given ugen to extend another thus inheriting its parent's information).
 Finally the derived specs are then individually passed through the fn `decorate-ugen-spec` which does all of the fancy work.

 * `with-rates`
 * `with-categories`